Listedroot/Douch/README.md

 # Douch Proxy

-Douch Proxy is a high-performance, next-generation Minecraft proxy designed for full compatibility with all versions of Paper server and Minecraft.
-Built with a focus on performance, security, and extensibility, Douch Proxy aims to provide a robust alternative to BungeeCord and Velocity.
+Douch Proxy is a high-performance, next-generation Minecraft proxy solution offering full compatibility with all Minecraft and Paper server versions.
+Engineered for performance, security, and extensibility, Douch Proxy serves as a modern alternative to traditional proxies like BungeeCord and Velocity.

 ---